Blade1802/Student-Hub/README.md

 - Open a terminal in the project directory.
 - Navigate into the server directory using `cd .\server\`.
-- Install all the dependencies using `npm install`
+- Install all the dependencies using `npm install`.
+- Setup the database (includes dummy data) using `npm run reset-db`.
 - Start the server using `npm start`.
 - `server has started on port $PORT` should be printed on the terminal.